 This table shows Aegis Risk’s breakdown of how premiums change in sync with the individual stop-loss deductible that you choose:

 Average Monthly Stop-Loss Insurance Coverage Premium by Deductible

 |Individual stop loss deductible||Average monthly premium|

-The aggregate stop loss deductible will also impact the monthly premium, but to a lesser extent.
-Adding aggregate stop loss insurance adds on an average of $7.13 to your monthly premium.
+With this in mind, the aggregate stop-loss deductible will also impact the monthly premium, but to a lesser extent.
+On average, adding aggregate stop-loss insurance increases your monthly premium by $7.13.

-- Choose a stop loss insurance carrier that offers wellness and prevention resources for your employees.
+- Choose a stop-loss insurance carrier that offers wellness and prevention resources that you can include in your employee benefits package.
 This might reduce the number of claims.

 - Don’t plan for the “best case scenario.”
 You should be prepared to keep running your business even if all of your financial reserves are depleted from claims.

-When budgeting, you should remember that stop loss insurance premiums aren’t the only cost for a self-insured employer.
-Your total costs include the dollar amount of employee claims that you have to pay out of pocket, administrative costs, TPA fees (if using a TPA), and stop loss insurance premiums.
+- Budget appropriately: When budgeting, you should remember that stop-loss insurance premiums aren’t the only cost for a self-insured employer.
+Your total costs include the dollar amount of employee claims that you have to pay out of pocket, administrative costs, TPA fees (if using a TPA), and stop-loss insurance premiums.